ayushi-006/TDS_proj2/README.md

 ```

 ## Output:
-> Summary Statistics: Basic statistics including mean, median, standard deviation, and others for each column.
+1)Summary Statistics: Basic statistics including mean, median, standard deviation, and others for each column./n
-> Missing Values: The number of missing values in each column of the dataset.
+2)Missing Values: The number of missing values in each column of the dataset./n
-> Correlation Matrix: A heatmap visualizing the correlations between numerical columns.
+3)Correlation Matrix: A heatmap visualizing the correlations between numerical columns./n
-> Visualizations: Three visualizations are created: Histograms of all columns, a Correlation Heatmap, and Box Plots for numerical variables.
+4)Visualizations: Three visualizations are created: Histograms of all columns, a Correlation Heatmap, and Box Plots for numerical variables./n
-> Narrative: A detailed AI-generated narrative that describes the data and insights from the analysis.
+5)Narrative: A detailed AI-generated narrative that describes the data and insights from the analysis./n